carbon-design-system/design-system-website/src/content/style/iconography/usage.md

 - Install `@console/carbon-icons`
 - Use `svgxuse` polyfill

-Full installation details in [GitHub](https://github.com/carbon-design-system/carbon-icons).
+Full installation details in <a href="https://github.com/carbon-design-system/carbon-icons">Carbon icons GitHub repo.</a>

 ### Using SVG sprite from static assets (recommended)